willmcpherson2/willmcpherson2.github.io/_posts/2025-05-13-inline-your-runtime.md

 The most straightforward solution is to implement the programming language as an executable compiler and a runtime library.
 The compiler generates a binary which is then linked against the runtime library.

-This is a fine solution, and I actually recommend it over the monstrosity that I'll be describing in this post.
+This is a fine solution, and I actually recommend it over some of the hacks that I'll be describing in this post.
 However it's worth understanding some of the downsides of linking your runtime.

-By separately compiling the executable from its runtime, we miss out on a lot of the optimisations available in LLVM.
+By separately compiling the executable and the runtime, we miss out on a lot of the optimisations available in LLVM.
 While the executable and the runtime can be optimised separately, information is lost in the boundary.

 This is particularly problematic because this is the *runtime of a programming language*.